Adult Mental Health and Habilitation (AMHH) Program

 - Reside in or transitioning into an HCBS-compliant setting (non-institutionalized)

-You must also demonstrate a level of need by meeting the following criteria:
+- Demonstrate a level of need by meeting the following criteria:

 - Receive a score of 3 or higher on the DMHA-approved assessment tool